bloxstreet/support/guides/training-guide.md

 **Trainer:**  *Hi!
 Could I get a Regular Coffee and a Cherry Slush?*

 **Wait for a response and the order.
 Once everyone has prepared the items, go up to each LR and ask for it to be handed using the handto system.
-Follow the procedure under ‘Cafe Test’ if an LR gives you the wrong order.
-If an LR is unable to hand their items, you may run the :showtools command.**
+Follow the procedure under ‘Cafe Test’ if an LR gives the wrong order.
+If an LR is unable to hand their items, run the :showtools or :viewtools command.**

 **_If they pass, proceed.
 If they fail, use the line below._**